Niffecs/Scripts/TestImage/Readme.md

 # Test Image
-The program should distinguish whether a program is a photo or a drawing.
+Write a Python program that distinguishes whether an image is a photograph or a drawing.

-# Libarys
+# Libraries
 - OpenCV
 - Numpy

-# Examples